 Just because it’s winter now doesn’t mean it’s not summer somewhere.
 Have you forgotten that 12% of the world’s population actually lives in the southern Hemisphere?
 Most notably, Sydney holds its annual gay pride festival or Gay Mardi Gras Sydney every February.
-Australia’s largest gay pride event, Gay Mardi Gras in Sydney is in its 36th year and attracts a crowd of over 300,000 people.
+Australia’s largest gay pride event, Gay Mardi Gras in Sydney has been going on for 4 decades and attracts a crowd of over 300,000 people.

 What to Expect: February is the peak of summer in Australia so expect warm temperatures and a huge crowd.
 People travel from all over the world for this event including the popular Fair Day in Victoria park with 70,000 attendees, musical performances, drag shows, food and entertainment as well as the famous Harbor party with world class DJ’s and performers – a must-attend event for your gay Mardi Gras experience.

-What’s Unique: This event is a big production and often draws big performers like Kylie Minogue and RuPaul, who both appeared in 2012.
-In 2013, the Swedish sensation and Eurovision winner Loreen was a headliner.
+What’s Unique: This event is a big production and often draws big performers like Kylie Minogue, RuPaul and Swedish sensation and Eurovision winner Loreen, just to name a few.
 Seeing these artists perform live at the Harbor Party surrounded by one of the world’s most stunning harbors is a one-of-a-kind experience.

 Why Go: Do you really need an excuse to visit Australia?
 If this event itself is not enough to draw your attention, consider the pride as an excuse to visit Sydney.
 With the iconic opera house, Sydney Harbor and stunning beaches, it’s the perfect winter-turned-into-summer vacation spot.